t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 </A>

-  This is a description for Delphi newbies of the basic steps involved in compiling the DoxBox GUI.
+  This is a description for Delphi newbies of the basic steps involved in compiling the LibreCrypt GUI.

   To build the GUI, the following software is required: